 All members of The University of Southern Mississippi community.

 Website Address for this Policy

-The university shall devise procedures for handling a good faith report of wrongful conduct and for responding to complaints of reprisal or retaliation against individuals making such reports.
-Such procedures shall conform to the guidelines detailed below.
-These procedures should be published on applicable university websites.
+The University has devised procedures for handling a good faith report of wrongful conduct and for responding to complaints of reprisal or retaliation against individuals making such reports.
+Such procedures conform to the guidelines detailed below.
+These procedures are published on applicable University websites.

-If the complainant believes the responsible office may be involved in the wrongful conduct, the complainant shall make the report directly to the next higher level of management and/or the Office of Internal Audit.
-Any complaint also may be filed online through the ethics line, EthicsPoint.
-A link can be found on the bottom of the USM.edu home page.
+If the complainant believes the responsible office may be involved in the wrongful conduct, the complainant shall make the report directly to the next higher level of management and/or the Office of Internal Audit and/or the Office of Compliance and Ethics.
+A complaint also may be filed online, https://secure.ethicspoint.com/domain/media/en/gui/31502/index.html, through the EthicsPoint hotline.

 After completing the report online, the complainant will be assigned a unique code called a "report key."
 The complainant should write down the report key and password and keep them in a safe place.
 After 5-6 business days, the report key and password can be used to check the report for feedback or questions.